On the periodic orbits of C0-typical impulsive semiflows: -generic flows

 This section is devoted to the proof of Theorem~\ref{thmA-flows}.
-Throughout this section let $D$ be a smooth submanifold of codimension one and $I\in \mathscr I_{D,\hat D}$ be an impulse.
-The proof of Theorem~\ref{thmA-flows} is built over the fact that there exists a $C^0$-Baire generic subset $\mathscr{R}_I^0\subset \mathfrak{V}_{D,\hat D}$ such that
+Throughout this section let $D$ be a smooth submanifold of codimension one and $I\in \mathscr I_{D,\hat D}$ be an impulsive map.
+The proof of Theorem~\ref{thmA-flows} builds over the fact that there exists a $\tau$-Baire generic subset $\mathscr{R}_I^0\subset \mathfrak{V}_{D,\hat D}$ such that

 which has been proved in Proposition~\ref{perm1}.
-This guarantees that the map $\Gamma$ defined by $\Gamma(X)=\overline{\text{Per}(\psi_{X,I})}$ for $X\in \mathfrak{V}_{D,\hat D}$ is lower semicontinuous in $\mathscr{R}_I^0$.
+This guarantees that the map $\Gamma$ defined by $\Gamma(\varphi)=\overline{\text{Per}(\psi_{{\varphi},I})}$ for $\varphi \in \mathfrak{V}_{D,\hat D}$ is lower semicontinuous in $\mathscr{R}_I^0$.
 In particular, the continuity points of $\Gamma|_{\mathscr{R}_I^0}$ form a residual subset $\mathscr{R}_I\subset \mathscr{R}_I^0$.